Avoid these 10 common mistakes, and a solid retirement becomes a reality:

 5. Not saving enough money.

 We have become a nation of spenders and not savers.
-Compared to other cultures and countries, The US lags behind in the percentage of funds saved.
+Compared to other cultures and countries, the U.S. lags in the percentage of funds saved.
 A recent government report showed the average U.S. household has managed to save just over $60,000 toward retirement.
 The average contribution to a working saving plan is 7.5 percent of salary, not enough to accomplish the needed future retirement goals.

-Exposure to stocks is too great as retirement approaches and not reallocating to safety and security in a timely manner.
+Exposure to the volatility of stocks is too great as retirement approaches and not reallocating to safety and security promptly.
 About 1 in 3 investors approaching retirement age had more than 80 percent of their account balances in the wrong asset allocation according to a report completed in 2008.
 Exposure to unseen market trends which are out of most people’s control can result in poor performance just as retirement approaches.

 7. Premature use of qualified money.

-It is estimated that 45 percent of workplace retirement plan participants cash out their 401 (k) balances when they change jobs rather than roll them over to a new plan or to a self directed IRA.
+It is estimated that 45 percent of workplace retirement plan participants cash out their 401 (k) balances when they change jobs rather than roll them over to a new plan or a self-directed IRA.
 Taxes and fees can be a huge detriment to the retirement planning process.

 8. Not understanding or ignoring annuities.

-Annuities are the only financial product available which can provide income for any time period, even lifetime.
-Not using these products can adversely affect the need for income over long period of time.
+Annuities are the only financial product available which can provide income for any period, even lifetime.
+Not using these products can adversely affect the need for income over a long period.

 9. Health expense risk.

-Not adequately considering future health costs can have a major affect on retirement planning.
+Not adequately considering future health costs can have a major effect on retirement planning.
 Health costs have increased rapidly and not setting aside a percentage of retirement income can severely damage future needs.

 10. Not being informed.

 Knowledge is everything when it comes to proper retirement planning.
-Make every opportunity to become as informed of your options as possible and always seek professional tax and legal advice.
-When a financial planner or agent makes a recommendation make certain a second opinion is sought.
+Make every opportunity to become as informed of your options as possible, and always seek professional tax and legal advice.
+When a financial planner or agent makes a recommendation, make certain a second opinion is requested.
 Be careful and be informed.